nimzou/CRC-AWS/README.md

 ```bash
 terraform init
 ```
-4. First we will run our `function module` which will setup the API gateway, Lambda function and DynamoDB.

 > [!WARNING]
 > While the terraform deployment allows you to choose region of your choice, make sure you change the region in `modules/function/function.ts` to the region of your choice.

+4. Now we will run our `function module` which will setup the API gateway, Lambda function and DynamoDB.

 ```bash
 terraform apply -target=module.function